epsy/clize/docs/compositing.rst

     Connecting to (('abc', 80, True), ('def', 80, False)) to get /eggs
     $ python argdeco.py /eggs -6 abc def --port 8080 cheese
     Connecting to (('abc', 80, True), ('def', 80, False), ('cheese', 8080, False)) to get /eggs

+Congratulations, you've reached the end of the tutorials!
+You can check out the :ref:`parameter reference<parameter-reference>` or see how you can :ref:`extend the parser<extending parser>`.